ihelp-finance/ihelp-contracts/README.md

 You can run through the extensive battery of tests (almost full coverage) using the command below:

 ```
-# run the deploy command first on local chain so the e2e tests run properly
 yarn test

 # run a specific test with the command below